Gebrekah/rails/RELEASING_RAILS.md

 # Releasing Rails

 In this document, we'll cover the steps necessary to release Rails.
-Each section contains steps to take during that time before the release.
+Each section wil contain steps to take during that time before the release.
 The times suggested in each header are just that: suggestions.
 However, they should really be considered as minimums.